What is Stacking?

 Long Low-Level Tasks

-This is something that the majority of us already do.
+Long low-level tasks are something that the majority of us already do.
 Doing something while waiting for the oven to complete cooking, or laundry to finish.
 If you aren't doing this already, then go ahead and do it.
 You will find it relatively easy to implement.

 Short Low-Level Tasks